Dukes County Registry of Deeds

 If I filed before the new law passed, do I need to refile?

-If you filed a homestead declaration prior to March 16, 2011, your $500,000 protection will continue to apply.
-You don’t need to re-file your homestead protections.
+If you filed a homestead declaration prior to August 6, 2024, you don’t need to re-file your homestead declaration to qualify for the increased protections.
 The new law creates an automatic $125,000 protection on homes that do not have a homestead declaration filed at the Registry of Deeds in order to safeguard deposits and situations where a declaration may be incorrectly filed.
 Homestead protections now extend to pre-existing debts and the proceeds of a sale or insurance coverage.

 Homestead Pamphlets